 For a small business just starting up I recommend a desktop pc and NOT a laptop as laptops are difficult if not impossible to expand other than via usb.
 Usb was mainly created because it's cheaper to produce and it is rarely superior to the old style REAL serial/parallel ports, they both need a dedicated control chip and added to cost of motherboards but made them far more reliable than usb.

 If your cutting device has usb and serial/parallel and ethernet ports I would avoid usb if possible and use the REAL serial port with a serial null modem cable or parallel printer available on ebay etc $5 (Ethernet is always a good reliable port also).
-Note the 9 or 25 pin ends needed on a null serial cable and also the cable end sexes needed for your device.

 Cutting devices have had problems with reliability using usb ports and also usb>serial adaptors like the counterfeit prolific pl2303 chip, also some manufactures of inexpensive cutters use $1 usb>serial internal adaptor that has proven to be VERY unreliable!
 High end cutters like Roland/Graphtec etc mainly don't suffer from these issues.
 REAL serial/parallel and ethernet ports over come all those issues.
-If using ethernet port configure your cutter as a cups network printer (sometimes: jetdirect, ipnumber, port 9100) and use Generic/Raw Queue then select cups printer in Tux Plot.
+If using ethernet port configure your cutter as a cups network printer (configured as: jetdirect, ipnumber, port 9100) and use Generic/Raw Queue then select cups printer in Tux Plot.